symfony/symfony-docs/book/testing.rst

 Testing Configuration
 ---------------------

-The client used by functional tests creates a Kernel that runs in a special ``test`` environment.
+The Client used by functional tests creates a Kernel that runs in a special ``test`` environment.
 Since Symfony loads the ``app/config/config_test.yml`` in the ``test`` environment, you can tweak any of your application's settings specifically for testing.